Parkeymon/EXILED-SCP-SL-egg/README.md

 - Auto Admintools install
 - Auto Common Utilities install.
 - Auto SCPStats install.
 - Automatically install and update any plugin you put in.
+(Including private repositories)
 - Exiled updater auto-removal
 - FFmpeg (for use with [CommsHack](https://github.com/VirtualBrightPlayz/CommsHack))